 3/ Meaning No. 3 – Using selective bright tones to emphasize the subjects of the photograph

-A third meaning of this image was to emphasize each building in part by insisting on their rooftops.
+The third meaning of this image was to emphasize each building in part by insisting on their rooftops.
 The intention was to make the rooftops of the buildings important players in the hierarchy of this image, as a way to emphasize the intention of reversing the world.
 Except for the composition and the geometry I created in the image, I also used light to emphasize these rooftops, more precisely, I used bright tones so I can draw the eye towards them.

-The rooftops now seen as more important than the bases of the buildings, which are darker.
+The rooftops now are seen as more important than the bases of the buildings, which are darker.
 Normally we do not even see the rooftops of the buildings around us, so giving them such an important role in the image suggests a different way of looking at these buildings, and by extension, at the world.

 Vision – Conclusion